 Government – Primary School Sports Funding

-The £150 million per annum of funding for primary school sport has now been secured until 2020 by the current Government.
+The £150 million per annum of funding for primary school sport has now been secured by the current Government.
 This funding has been jointly provided by the Department for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all of their children.